mmmcode/iri/README.md

 # Scraping / Analyzing / Visualizing 'english.khamenei.ir'

-This repository contains the scripts that were used for scraping and analyzing the speeches of Ali Khamenei, current supreme leader of the Islamic Republic of Iran, as well as two data sets containing the texts.
+This repository contains the scripts that were used for scraping and analyzing the speeches of Ali Khamenei, current supreme leader of the Islamic Republic of Iran, as well as the data set containing the texts.

 # Scripts